Follow in Darwin's footsteps on a luxury Galapagos break

 It was here that Darwin discovered incredible creatures that were related to those on the mainland, but that had developed unique characteristics.

-And today you can follow in Darwin's footsteps by taking a trip to the Galapagos to witness first hand these amazing endemic species on Scott Dunn's 'The Galapagos in Style' holiday.
+And today you can follow in Darwin's footsteps by taking a trip to the Galapagos to witness first hand these amazing endemic species on Scott Dunn's 'The Galapagos in Style' vacation.

 But unlike the naturalist, who would have enjoyed rough and ready conditions aboard HMS Beagle, you will be living in the lap of luxury on one of the finest expedition vessels in the Pacific, the Eclipse.